 2019 Placement TBD - in past years it's been at 9:00 sector

 CHARIOT PROJECT builds starting Saturday (pre-gate) and continues into Sunday.
 And we are open for business Monday morning.
-We are open through Man burn, and begin tear down the Sunday morning of Temple Burn.
+We are open through Man burn.

 All shade, rental stable, bike racks, intake desks, signage and pedi cabs should be put together and functioning by Sunday evening of gate open, and torn down/mooped by Sunday of temple burn.

 Goldie herself covers most of the expenses of camp infrastructure, co-captains help too.
-Dues are low - this reimburses a small portion of infrastructure, storage fees and grey water.
+Dues are low - this reimburses a small portion of infrastructure, storage fees and grey water - average $80/pp USD.

 Camp culture and set up?